jasonmacduffie/isles-of-maga/breach.md

 -----
 Characters can learn magic spells as their journey progresses.
 Some spells are malevolent and some are benevolent, which will change which skill the spell utilizes.

+Malevolent spells are ones that either:

+- directly harm an enemy
+- make an enemy more vulnerable
+- increase the ability of someone to deal damage to the enemy

+Benevolent spells, in contrast, are ones that either:

+- directly heal someone
+- protect someone from harm
+- diminish the harmfulness of an enemy, without direct harm to that enemy

 ### Banish Demon

-Minimum Malevolence skill: 2
+Minimum Benevolence skill: 2

 Mana cost: 1

-Roll Energy+Malevolence vs. Energy+Defense against a target demon.
+Roll Energy+Benevolence vs. Energy+Defense against a target demon.
 If the result is 2 or greater, the demon is sent to its region of Demonia.

 ### Bound Weapon